-We will continue to use the set of control measures the DfE stated all schools must have in place from September 2021.
+We will continue to use the set of control measures the DfE stated all schools should have in place.

 - 1. Ensure good hygiene for everyone

 - 2. Maintain appropriate cleaning regimes

 - 3. Keep occupied spaces well ventilated

 - 4. Follow public health advice on testing, self-isolation and managing confirmed cases of COVID-19